adamschwartz/chrome-inspector-detector/README.md

 Please note:
   - The `docked` response is not accurate if other chrome is visible, including the download bar.
-  - The `opened` response is not accurate if "Preserve log upon navigation" is enabled.

 Credit goes to [this Stackoverflow answer](http://stackoverflow.com/a/15567735/131898) for the profiler technique.